What Is ISO 27001?

 ISO 27001 and data security

 ISO 27001 requires the establishment of an ISO 27001 ISMS framework to encapsulate policies and procedures that protect an organization’s sensitive data, including intellectual property.
-This framework is based on the processes, people, technology, and procedures needed for information security controls, to secure systems and devices, and protect data from unauthorized access that can lead to data misuse, exposure, disruption, modification, or destruction.
+This framework is based on the processes, people, technology, and procedures needed for information security controls, to secure systems and devices, and protect sensitive information from unauthorized access that can lead to data misuse, exposure, disruption, modification, or destruction.
 In addition, the ISMS policies and procedures help reduce the data risk from cyberattacks and insider threats through risk assessment.
 An ISMS also helps in meeting compliance with data protection and privacy regulations, such as the General Data Protection Regulation (GDPR), by helping enforce integrity, confidentiality, and data availability.
+An organization’s ISMS requires documents such as a Statement of Applicability (SOA) and Risk Treatment Plan (RTP) to complete the certification process.

 Achieve ISO 27001 compliance with Akamai